(318) 257-2930 - firstname.lastname@example.org

 (318) 257-2062 - firstname.lastname@example.org

-Paul teaches both undergraduate and graduate acting and directing courses and supervises all student directing projects, in addition to directing for the University Theatre.
-He also serves as the Director of Recruiting for the University Theatre.
+Paul teaches both undergraduate and graduate acting and directing courses and supervises all student directing projects, in addition to directing for the Department of Theatre.
+Additionally, Paul serves as the department's Director of Recruiting.
 Paul has previously served as the Director of Theatre Arts for Andrew College in Cuthbert, GA; on the faculty of Shelton State Community College Theatre; as a Distance Educator for the University of Alabama Department of Theatre and Dance; was one of the founding directors of the Kentuck Players in Northport, AL and also served as the Artistic Coordinator for the SecondStage Theatre in Tuscaloosa, AL.

-In addition to his work at Louisiana Tech, Paul has directed and acted in theatres around the nation, and has recently completed writing his first textbook on directing.
-The Art and Practice of Directing for the Theatre is available from Routledge press.
+In addition to his work at Louisiana Tech, Paul has directed and acted in theatres around the nation.
+His book, The Art and Practice of Directing for the Theatre, is available from Routledge press, and was called the "'go-to' text for our next generation of theatrical directors" (Richard St. Peter in a book review for Southern Theatre magazine).
 He has previously served as the Associate Artistic Director for the Oklahoma Shakespearean Festival, a summer rep theatre in Durant, OK and currently serves as the Artistic Director of The B & B Theatre, a company that he formed with his wife, Mary Fran, a theatre professor at Grambling State University.
 Two of the plays Paul has written: Brit Lit, OR All You Need to Know to Survive Senior English but Were Afraid to Ask and AMLIT! were commissioned for production by Stage Centre, an educational touring theatre company, and toured across the state of Alabama.
 Two of his ten-minute plays: “Front Porch Requiem” and “LAVALOOOOO!!!” were selected for performance at the nationally known Kentuck Festival of the Arts Ten Minute Play Festival.

 Paul is a member of the Southeastern Theatre Conference, where he is a past-chair of the College and University Division, the Leighton Ballew Scholarship Committee, the KEAP Award, the Publications Committee, and the Acting/Directing Committee.
 As part of his work for SETC, Paul writes occasionally for the “SETC News” and Southern Theatre magazine.
 He also is a past-chair for the state of Louisiana for the Kennedy Center/American College Theatre Festival, Region VI.